rotundasoftware/baseline/README.md

 ### Collection services

-collectionServices contain the application logic and the means to access in-memory data that is relevant to a database collection or table.
+collectionServices contain the application logic and the means to access in-memory data that is a subset of the data in a database collection or table.

 When used on the client side, collectionServices are very similar to backbone.js collections, with a few key differences: